ferrous-systems/rust-training/training-slides/src/cpp-cheatsheet.md

     // let by_reference = &mut by_reference; // or mutable reference
     let by_copy = by_copy.clone(); // or explicit clone

-    // The rest is captured by move move || {
+    // The closure now captures the references by move, not the values themselves move || {
         // ...
     }